madsmsc/SFMovieService/README.md

 ## Borrowed
-* I didn't write the embedded google map html, only changed it slightly.
+* The embedded google map is from their tutorial.
+* The map style is from their tutorial.
 * Anything else?